lwhorton/lwhorton.github.io/_posts/2019-08-12-kenesis-ergonomic-keyboard.md

 ## I DID IT!

-I started the ardous task of re-learning how to type.
+I started the arduous task of re-learning how to type.
 It was miserable at first.
 It took about 2 weeks of practice to be able to type without glancing down at my fingers.
 My competitive gaming performance was underwhelming, to say the least, and homework drained even more of my free time simply because I stumbled my way through the typing.

 It took about a month to return to my previous QWERTY words-per-minute.
 Eventually, as promised, the pain started to subside.
 As an added bonus I was